DimitriMenezes/aima-java-bayesNetwork/README.md

 ***ExampleRV.java***
 With this package, we can find the file ExampleRV.java that defines the random variables, using the domain ArbitraryTokenDomain.
 (This package also has the book (AIMA 3 ) examples of weather, toothache.

-We can map the variables easily:
+We can map the age variable easily:

 ![alt tag](img/7.png)

-We will define ours RV age, nationality, sports and watchTV
+Now, the others variables:

 ![alt tag](img/3.png)